critoma/javaqc/README.md

 This project is a fork from Strange and StrangeFX companion project with following additional goals:
 1. Offers printing in various formats beside Java FX such as text terminal, web server, etc. for containerized solutions
-2. Embeddeds in all code and OpenJDK into thin Linux OS container for different containers engines such as Podman / Docker
+2. Create releases with GitHub Actions workflows and embeddeding in all code and OpenJDK into thin Linux OS container for different containers engines such as Podman / Docker
 3. Extends with various Java interfaces, abstract classes and classes for connecting to different Quantum Computing platforms for their simulators or real quantu computers:
    - European platforms: hardware and cloud access include Pasqal (neutral atoms) and QMware (hybrid cloud), ...
    - UK, Canada, Australia platforms: D-Wave Systems (Ocean), Xanadu, Diraq, ...